 Not necessary for this item

-(2018).Power efficient resilient microarchitectures for PVT variability mitigation [Master’s thesis, the American University in Cairo].
+(2018).Power efficient resilient microarchitectures for PVT variability mitigation [Doctoral Dissertation, the American University in Cairo].
 AUC Knowledge Fountain.

 Agwa, Shady.
 Power efficient resilient microarchitectures for PVT variability mitigation.
 2018.
-American University in Cairo, Master's thesis.
+American University in Cairo, Doctoral Dissertation.
 AUC Knowledge Fountain.